telehash/TMesh/TMesh.md

 ## PHY

-### Headers / Footers

-The footer is typically composed by combining two sources of random bytes in different orders to specify directions (A+B=tx, B+A=rx).

 ### Private Hopping Sequence

-Most PHY encodings require specific synchronized channel and timing inputs, these are generated from the shared epoch ID via a consistent transformation.
+Most PHY encodings require specific synchronized channel and timing inputs, these are generated from the epoch's 32 byte secret via a consistent transformation.

-The 16 byte epoch ID is first [SHA-256](http://en.wikipedia.org/wiki/SHA-2) hashed to get a 32 byte digest.
-The digest is used as the shared secret key between the motes for the ChaCha20 cipher.
-The base nonce is by default the last 8 bytes (footer) of the epoch ID, and may be specified or over-ridden with other common sources (such as the telehash link routing token).
-The current window sequence number is always added to the base nonce before being used.

-An eight byte null/zero padd is encrypted with the current epoch key/nonce for each window and the ciphertext result is used for channel selection and window timing.
+An eight byte null/zero pad is encrypted with the current epoch secret/nonce for each window and the ciphertext result is used for channel selection and window timing.

 The first two bytes of the ciphertext result is used for channel selection as a network order unsigned short integer.
-The 2^16 total possible channels are simply mod'd to the number of usable channels based on the current PHY type.
+The 2^16 total possible channels are simply mod'd to the number of usable channels based on the current medium.
 If there are 50 channels, it would be `channel = ((uint16_t)pad) % 50`.

-The next four bytes (32 bits) is used as the window microsecond offset timing source as a network order unsigned long integer.
-Each window is up to 2^22 microseconds, but every PHY will have a fixed amount of time it takes to send or receive within that window and that is always subtracted from the total possible microseconds first.
+The next four bytes (32 bits) are used as the window microsecond offset timing source as a network order unsigned long integer.
+Each window is up to 2^22 microseconds, but every medium will have a fixed amount of time it takes to send or receive within that window and that is first subtracted from the total possible microseconds.
 The remaining microsecond offset start times are mod'd to get the exact offset for that window.

 ### Epoch Types